 Snapdragon 600 series

 As we go lower down the order, the number of SoCs becomes more numerous and the model numbers confusing.
-Since we are talking about 2021 SoCs we are purposefully avoiding the addition of older, irrelevant Snapdragon 6 series chipsets and focus on the ones that are most widely used on mid-range and budget smartphones of today.
+Since we are talking about 2023 SoCs, we are purposefully avoiding the addition of older, irrelevant Snapdragon 6 series chipsets and focus on the ones that are most widely used on mid-range and budget smartphones of today.

-The Qualcomm Snapdragon 690, as of writing this article, is the most powerful 6 series mobile processor from Qualcomm.
-It also boasts of several firsts to its credits, including the fact that it is the first 5G-ready processor from the 6 series (albeit without mmWave support).
+The Qualcomm Snapdragon 690 boasts several firsts to its credit, including the fact that it is the first 5G-ready processor from the 6 series (albeit without mmWave support).
 In fact, in terms of firepower, it is closer to the Snapdragon 7 series than its 6 series peers.
 This SoC is also based on the 8 nm manufacturing process and gets the Adreno 619L GPU.

 - Snapdragon 690 smartphones: OnePlus Nord N10.